 Windows into Stillness

-Sacred Iconography is an organic and dynamic piece of tradition dating back 1,700 years, The practice of it has quietly endured through time and continues to speak to us across generations even today.
+Painting Icons is an organic and dynamic piece of tradition dating back 1,700 years, The practice of it has quietly endured through time and continues to speak to us across generations even today.
+As a contemporary iconographer, my physical, mental and spiritual strengths are reflected in the art form while my attention is tuned to an inner silence.
 It has proved to be a wonderful discipline, one I would like to share with others.

-What inspires me is the million year old dirt I paint with.
-The earth was divinely created,look at it ‘s magnificent design, not sure how or the details but one thing is undeniable, the earth governs a wide array of infinite color and diverse forms.
+Perhaps you have heard of outsider artists.
+I call myself an outsider iconographer.
+I try to paint what I cannot see as a spiritual journey, this is the traditional part, but what inspires me is the million year old dirt I paint with.
+I believe the earth was divinely created, not sure how or the details, but one thing is undeniable, the earth governs a wide array of infinite color and diverse forms.
 Our spiritual life is delightfully mirrored with equally vast, limitless expression.
 I am always astonished when the physical activity of painting with earth pigments releases image through the strokes and movements accomplished by my hand.
 The mind witnesses and suddenly realizes there is matter as a result of the activity.
 Gazing attentively at any square inch of the painting, mine or your own, you will find a world layered in meditation, color, mystery, time and space.

 A Connection through Time and Place